Flexible Formulas

-If you wish to use ALICE to optimize the cost or duration of your project, the duration formula feature is a powerful tool.
-Unlike traditional scheduling methods where the duration of a task is a static number, you can define formulas so that ALICE will calculate task durations for you based on parameters such as quantities, production rates or crew counts.
+If you wish to use ALICE to optimize the cost or duration of your project, the flexible formula feature is a powerful tool.
+Unlike traditional scheduling methods where the duration of a task or the amount of a resource is a static number, you can define formulas so that ALICE will calculate these amounts for you based on parameters such as quantities, production rates, crew counts, or any custom property.
 We call this making a task flexible.

-The benefit of making tasks flexible is that it enables automated optimization and scenario exploration (Optioneering).
+The benefit of making tasks flexible is that it enables automated optimization and scenario exploration.
 Users can change the parameters and ALICE will automatically propagate the changes across the entire schedule.

 • Explore the impact of production rates on schedule, cost, and duration